tjdwill/cpp-notes/basics/static-initialization-order.md

 namespace // unnamed namespace
 {
-// This WORKS because Foo::kNameFromId is inlined. const std::map<std::string, double> kDoubleFromName
+// This WORKS because Foo::kNameFromId is inlined; kNameFromId is defined in this TU via
+// the include directive.
-{
+const std::map<std::string, double> kDoubleFromName {
 	{statics::Foo::kNameFromId.at(0), 0.0},
 	{statics::Foo::kNameFromId.at(1), 1.0},
 };